dl1bz/deskhpsdr/README.md

 ### Version 2.6.x (current version)

 On March 4, 2025 the **first final version 2.6 of deskHPSDR** is published.
 This version will not get any brand-new base functions, only bugfixes if any become known or improvements if I think there's still something to be done yet.<br>
-Further development will start later from version 2.7.x after a short break in development.<br>
+Further development will start later from version 2.7.x<br>

 Most of the new functions need to be activated in the ```make.config.deskhpsdr``` as compiling option.
 Please look in the beginning of the  ```Makefile``` and set the needed options only in ```make.config.deskhpsdr```, but don't modify the ```Makefile``` itself !